God's Appointed Times

 Background: Instituted by God in Egypt through Moses to celebrate deliverance from the tenth plague of death of the firstborn.
 Lambs were slaughtered and meal preparations were completed on the 14th so that the meal could begin at sundown.

-New Covenant Meaning: Pesach remembers the death of Yeshua whose sacrifice assured redemption from the slavery of sin and deliverance from eternal death and cleansing from sin (Rom 5:9; Eph 1:7; Heb 9:12; 13:12; 1Jn 1:7).
+New Covenant Meaning: Pesach remembers the death of Yeshua whose sacrifice assured redemption from the slavery of sin and deliverance from eternal death.
 See my article The Passover.